annalyrocha/web102_prework/README.md

 Submitted by: **Annaly Rocha**

-**PlayFunds** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**This** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **10** hours spent in total